Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Realizing SDE and TSC phase in the FFLO channel: mean field approach

-\textit{Realizing SDE and TSC phase in the FFLO channel: mean field approach---} We now explore the combined effect of Ising SOC and unconventional magnetic order ($J_{A},J_{I}\neq 0$), which gives rise to a finite-momentum CP ground state.
-We demonstrate the variation of $\Delta_{0}$ and $q_0$, obtained self-consistently, as a function of $J_A$ for various strengths of $J_I$ in Fig.\,\ref{Fig.3}(a) and Fig.\,\ref{Fig.3}(b) respectively.
-Emergence of the FFLO order parameter is clearly favoured only when both $J_A$ and $J_I$ are present beacuse the band dispersion (Fig.\,\ref{Fig.1}(b)) is assymetric with respect to $k=0$ when both $J_A,J_I\ne0$.
+We now explore the combined effect of Ising SOC and unconventional magnetic order ($J_{A},J_{I}\neq 0$), which gives rise to a finite-momentum CP ground state.
+We demonstrate the variation of absolute values of $\Delta_{0}$ and $q_0$, obtained self-consistently, as a function of $J_A$ for various strengths of $J_I$ in Fig.\,\ref{Fig.3}(a) and Fig.\,\ref{Fig.3}(b) respectively.
+Emergence of the FFLO order parameter is clearly favoured only when both $J_A$ and $J_I$ are present beacuse the band dispersion (Fig.\,\ref{Fig.1}(d)) is assymetric with respect to $k=0$ when both $J_A,J_I\ne0$.
 This fabricates conventional BCS ground state energetically less favorable due to the absence of electrons with momenta `$k$' and `$-k$' at the same energy.
 Thus, the FFLO order is energetically more favorable compared to the BCS state resulting in a superconducting ground state with finite momentum CP.

 Before analysing SDE, we topologically characterize the superconducting phase in the FFLO channel by computing the winding number $\mc{N}_x$ with the self-consistent values of $(q_0,\Delta_{0})$.
 As displayed in Fig.\,\ref{Fig.3}(c), a topological superconducting phase with $\mc{N}_x=2$ appears for intermediate values of $J_A$ even when $J_I\ne0$.
 Moreover, comparing the the panels (b) and (c) of Fig.\,\ref{Fig.3}, the coexistence of topological order and finite momentum FFLO pairing for intermediate values of $J_A$ with $J_I\ne0$ is clearly visible, thus establishing the TSC phase in the FFLO channel.
 Similar to the BCS channel, the appearance of topological order in the FFLO channel is associated with the discontinuity in both $\Delta_{0}$ and $q_0$ (see Fig.\,\ref{Fig.3}(a)-(b)).
 We believe such nontrivial behaviour arises due to bulk bandgap inversion associated with the topological phase transition.
 However, a more formal and systematic study is required to understand the underlying reason for this phenomena.
 To this end, we showcase the variation of $\Delta_{0}$ over the entire $J_A$ and $J_I$ plane in Fig.\,\ref{Fig.3}(d) and highlight the region with emergent topological superconducting phase chacaterized by nonzero value of $\mc{N}_x$.
 Note that, the regime of TSC phase in the FFLO channel diminishes as one increases the value of $J_{I}$.